5 Safe Balance Exercises for Seniors Who Use a Walker

 Staying active is crucial for seniors who use walkers, not just for mobility, but for maintaining strength and preventing falls.
 But finding safe, practical exercises can feel challenging.

 The good news?
-With the proper support, a walker can become a fantastic tool for improving balance and confidence.
-Here are five gentle (physical therapist-approved) exercises designed specifically for walker users to build stability and independence, all while staying safely supported.
+With the proper support, a walker can become a fantastic tool for improving balance and confidence; however, it's essential to take steps to enhance strength and flexibility for older adults.

-Here are 5 gentle, physical therapist-approved exercises designed specifically for walker users to build stability and independence.
+Here are five gentle (physical therapist-approved) exercises explicitly designed for walker users to build stability and independence, all while staying safely supported.

 Balance Exercises for Seniors Can Prevent Falls